 - After enabling auto-resume, users can directly choose virtual warehouse from SQL worksheet, then turn on the virtual warehouse by query running.

-Suspending a Virtual Warehouse that was suspended can be done using any one of the following options:
+A Virtual Warehouse can be suspended using any one of the following options:

 - Resume one or multiple virtual warehouses using item selection and click ⏸️ button.

 - Resume one particular virtual warehouses using triple-dot drop-down and click Stop

 - After enabling auto-suspend, if there is no request during the time interval, the virtual warehouse will be auto-suspended.
 Currently we support the following intervals:

 - 5 minutes

 - 30 minutes

 - 6 hours